-Naismith Memorial Basketball Hall of Famer Chris Mullin is in his second season as head men’s basketball coach at his alma mater.
+Naismith Memorial Basketball Hall of Famer Chris Mullin is in his third season as head men’s basketball coach at his alma mater.

 Thirty years after leading St. John’s to the highest point in program history with an appearance in the 1985 Final Four, the longtime NBA star and front office executive was named the 20th head coach in the University’s storied men’s basketball history on April 1, 2015.